 The magazine focuses on issues more than “how-to” information.
 If your work involves any of these areas, Alliance may be an excellent addition to your library of publications.
 To sample Alliance, subscribe to its free newsletter or follow its blog

-Although the National Council of Nonprofits does not produce a magazine, I would be remiss if I did not include it on this list.
+Although the National Council of Nonprofits does not produce a magazine, we would be remiss if we did not include it on this list.

 That’s because the Council is such a valuable resource.
 Every state has an association for nonprofits that is affiliated with the national council.
 You can locate yours on the Map at the National Council’s website.